abbhishekpandey47/is-website/posts/how-to-choose-the-right-production-company.md

-Target keyword: production company video

-# How to Choose the Right Production Company for Your Video Needs

 Globally, viewers now watch an average of more than 1 billion hours of YouTube content every day.
 And here's the kicker:
 [87%](https://www.superside.com/blog/trends-corporate-video-production)